pengyuanli-bjtu/pengyuanli-bjtu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a Ph.D. student at the College of Computer and Information Technology, <a href='https://www.bjtu.edu.cn/'>Beijing Jiaotong University(BJTU)</a>.
 I am supervised by Prof. <a href='https://faculty.bjtu.edu.cn/8516/'>Dongxia Chang</a> in the Center for Digital Media Information Processing Lab (Mepro).
-I have published several papers in SCI/CCF conferences and journals, including ACM MM, TMM, and Neurocomputing.
+I have published several papers in SCI/CCF conferences and journals, including ACM MM, TKDE, TMM, and Neurocomputing.
 (Resume: <a href='images/english.pdf'>EN</a>/<a href="images/chinese.pdf">中文</a>)

 My research interests include multi-view/multi-modal representation learning, deep clustering, self-supervised learning, and contrastive learning.
 In particular, I focus on:
 - 🔍 **Contrastive Multi-view Clustering**